 Muscle Activation Technique is a great hack which uses pressure to increase nervous system responses to certain muscles.
 If you apply pressure to a certain muscle for ten seconds or so that muscle will then work better when you exercise it.

 A technique known as irradiation helps increase strength through using a neurological chain.
 Basically the more tension you put in your muscles, the more they engage and can help you to lift weights.
 If you pinch your fingers together, you’ll notice how the muscles in your forearms engage; if you squeeze your hands into a fist as hard as you can then you’ll notice how the tension runs up into your shoulders.
 Try and lift weights by holding them loosely and you’ll find it far harder than if you squeeze them really hard.
 Use that tension for your own benefit.

-Laura loves running, Pilates and Yoga, and is forever trying to find the time to fit these activities into her life around a busy family.
+Laura is a fitness writer who loves running, strength training, Pilates and Yoga.
 When she's got time to herself you might find her knitting, or in the kitchen trying out an elaborate recipe - healthy of course!.